openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    needed in the root filesystem.
 In this case, the U-Boot recipe must be built for the image.

-   At the end of the file, we also use this setings to implement ``runqemu`` support on the host machine.
+   At the end of the file, we also use this setting to implement ``runqemu`` support on the host machine.

 -  :term:`DEFAULTTUNE`: Machines
    use tunings to optimize machine, CPU, and application performance.
-   These features, which are collectively known as "tuning features", are set in the :term:`OpenEmbedded-Core (OE-Core)` layer.
+   These features --- collectively known as "tuning features" --- are set in the :term:`OpenEmbedded-Core (OE-Core)` layer.
 In this example, the default tuning file is :oe_git:`tune-cortexa8
    </openembedded-core/tree/meta/conf/machine/include/arm/armv7a/tune-cortexa8.inc>`.